varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 obj.hits
   The approximate number of times the object has been delivered.
 A value of 0 indicates a cache miss.

+obj.grace
+  The object's grace period in seconds. obj.grace is writable.

+obj.http.header
+  The corresponding HTTP header.

 The following variables are available while determining the hash key of an object: